CAUSES THAT TOUCH

 To make sure our children and youth get the best care possible, DHS/Child Welfare needs Oregon communities to join them in wrapping supports around foster families and caseworkers.
 Everyone can help in ways small and large, from making a simple donation to becoming a foster parent.
 You can find a way to help that fits you best here.

-December 15, 2023 we delivered $2,440 in gift cards to the Marion County Child Welfare Office for distribution to youth in foster care.
+We raised $3,120 in cash and in-kind donations for gift cards to the Marion County Child Welfare Office for distribution to youth in foster care.

 Thank you for your generosity!

 Congregations Helping People (CHP) is a coalition of Salem and Keizer churches that have come together to combine resources and work cooperatively to help people in the Salem-Keizer and surrounding communities with emergent financial needs.
-CHP serves clients Monday-Wednesday 10am-1pm at Las Naciones Church (the former Jason Lee United Methodist Church) at 820 Jefferson St NE, Salem, OR 97301.
+CHP serves clients Monday-Thursday 10am-1pm at 1977 Front St. NE, Salem, OR 97301.

 For more information visit www.chpsalem.org or call (503) 391-4365